7 Simple Landline Phone Services for Seniors: Easy Setup & Clear Calls

 AT&T Unlimited 55+ pricing

-The bundle includes internet backup, if your home internet goes down, it automatically switches to wireless data.
-For seniors who want phone and internet together, this bundle offers good value.
+The bundle includes AT&T Internet Backup on eligible Fiber accounts: if your home internet goes down, service falls back to wireless data.
+For seniors who want phone and internet on one bill, that is the appeal.

 Community Phone

-Community Phone is a Massachusetts-based service that works without internet.
-It uses cellular networks instead, making it ideal for seniors who prefer to avoid complex technology.
-The company started when the founder saw his grandmother sold an expensive cell phone when all she needed was basic home calling.
+Community Phone is a Massachusetts-based service that works without internet, running on cellular networks instead, which makes it a good fit for seniors who'd rather skip complicated technology.
+The company got its start after the founder watched his grandmother get talked into an expensive cell phone when all she wanted was basic home calling.

 Community Phone overview